felipebita/credit_risk/README.md

 A report with all relevant information obtained during the project was written.
 And the notebook with all the code and complamentary analysis was made [available](https://github.com/felipebita/credit_risk/blob/main/notebook/credit_risk_modeling.ipynb).

 ## **3 - Data Analysis Report**
 The dataset used in this project was composed of 32580 lending records, with seven features about the borrower.
-After removing records with NAs and not realistic values of person age and employment length, 28632 records were left.
+After removing records with NAs and not realistic values of person age and employment length, 28632 records were left consisting of 21.7% are loan defaults.
 As summarized in **Table 1**, the mean age of the borrowers was 28 years, and the mean loan was 9650$ with a mean interest rate of 11%, the variable person income was the only with extreme higher values in relation to rest of the data **(Figure 1)**.
 The correlation analysis showed that in general the variables do not have high correlations, except person age with person credit historic length (0.88) and loan amount and loan percent income (0.58).
 In relation to the variable of interest (loan status), the highest correlations were with loan percent income (0.38) and loan interest rate (0.34) **(Figure 2)**.

 **Table 1.** Descriptive statistics of the continuous variables.
 | |person_age	| person_income	| person_emp_length	| loan_amnt	| loan_int_rate	| loan_percent_income	| cb_person_cred_hist_length |